mahmodHammad/brick-breaker/README.md

 # brick-breaker
-<h3> to run this game you should run it on lite-server "i dont know why but this's how it works !" <h3>
+<h3> to run this game you should run it on lite-server "i dont know why but thats's how it works !" </h3>
 <ol>
   <li>npm install  </li>
   <li>npm start </li>